-…not when you’re hiring a new staff member!
+…not when it’s time to hire a new staff member.

-Managers very often rely on their intuition or ‘gut feel’ when making staffing decisions.
-In my experience, it’s amazing how often we hear “it just felt right”, “she seems like a good fit” or “I feel very comfortable with him”.
-There’s a lot of confidence in intuition.
+Managers often rely on their intuition or ‘gut feel’ when it comes to staffing decisions.
+I have done this myself.
+It’s amazing how often we hear “it just felt right”, “she seems like a good fit” or “I feel very comfortable with him”.

-When it turns out the person they hired is just not up to the job, have you ever heard a manager say “I guess my intuition isn’t reliable”?
+When it turns out the person hired is just not up to the job, we are very unlikely to say “I guess my intuition isn’t reliable”.
+We’re more likely to place the blame elsewhere.

-You’re more likely to hear “he did a great job of selling himself at the interview” or “her referees obviously exaggerated her ability”.
+Instead of taking responsibility, we might say things like “he did a great job of selling himself at the interview” or “her referees exaggerated her ability”.

-For managers who rely on outdated and ineffective recruitment procedures, the wrong decision is usually someone else’s fault – often the new employee’s.
+For managers who rely on outdated or ineffective recruitment procedures, the wrong decision is usually seen as someone else’s fault.
+Most often, the new hire.
+Is that fair?

+Compare hiring to other critical business decisions.
 When was the last time you heard a manager use “it just felt right” as justification for an equipment or software purchase?
 Of course, few would.
-Yet many are prepared to take a gamble on their gut feeling when it comes to the major investment of hiring a new staff member.
+So I wonder why we are comfortable to take a gamble on ‘gut feel’ when making the major investment of hiring a new staff member.

 "We used the Harrison Assessment tools followed by a debrief with Susan, for career development with staff, which then allowed us to work with Susan to create a customised 360 degree review process.
 Susan has a wealth of knowledge and is able to offer suggestions and solutions for our company.
 She is always ready to get involved and takes the time to show her clients the capability of Harrison Assessments. "